 This is an introductory course in creative writing.
-Students will be exposed to various creative writing forms and be asked to write their own works and could include fiction and/or creative nonfiction short stories, and poetry.
+Students will be exposed to various creative writing forms and be asked to write their own works and could include fiction and/or creative non-fiction short stories, and poetry.
 Students will learn common techniques in creative writing such as voice, setting, character, plot, and theme and will present their writing in workshop format.
-(Previously known as ENG 120) Prerequisite: ENGL 1010
+(Previously known as ENG 120) Prerequisite: ENGL 1010 newsletters, magazines, and television; and various forms of Internet writing.
+(Previously known as ENG 130) Prerequisite: ENGL 1010